codenart/codenart.github.io/_posts/2-css/2017-08-24-css-1-getting-started.md

 - CSS helps us to make our webpages look nicer.
 - Learning CSS is easy and so much much much fun. :D :D :D

-`only HTML:`
+`Only HTML:`
 ![a webpage's look without css](/images/css-1/alife.jpg)

 `HTML plus CSS:`
 ![a webpage's look with css help](/images/html-4/atree.jpg)
+> Background image - credit to [Psyperl](https://github.com/psyperl)

-I'm not trying to say that the second pic looks nicer than the first one.
+I'm not trying to say that the second screenshot looks nicer than the first one.
 Cause I don't have good sense of using color and design stuff.
 But I assure you that CSS can help you to make your webpages look nicer and more lively than black and white text documents.

 > Without HTML, there is no website.